mozilla-releng/relengdocs/README.md

 1. Create a Python [virtualenv](https://docs.python.org/3/tutorial/venv.html)
 2. Run:

         pip install -r requirements/dev.txt

-3. To build the docs locally and start a [livereload]() server, run:
+3. To build the docs locally and start a [livereload](https://github.com/lepture/python-livereload) server, run:

         make livehtml

    Verify changes by opening the linked URL in your browser.
 Further changes will automatically rebuild and refresh your page.

    Alternatively you can run:

         make html

-  To build static docs.
+   to build static docs.
 They will be generated under the `_build/html` directory.

 Note: Any new docs should be directly or indirectly linked to from `index.rst`.
 (For example, if `index.rst` contains `balrog/index.rst` in its